0xPolygonZero/plonky2/README.md

 # Plonky2

-Plonky2 is an implementation of recursive arguments based on Plonk and FRI.
-It uses FRI to check systems of polynomial constraints, similar to the DEEP-ALI method described in the [DEEP-FRI](https://arxiv.org/abs/1903.12243) paper.
-It is the successor of [plonky](https://github.com/mir-protocol/plonky), which was based on Plonk and Halo.
+Plonky2 is a SNARK implementation based on techniques from PLONK and FRI.
+It is the successor of [Plonky](https://github.com/mir-protocol/plonky), which was based on PLONK and Halo.

-Plonky2 is largely focused on recursion performance.
-We use custom gates to mitigate the bottlenecks of FRI verification, such as hashing and interpolation.
-We also encode witness data in a ~64 bit field, so field operations take just a few cycles.
-To achieve 128-bit security, we repeat certain checks, and run certain parts of the argument in an extension field.
+Plonky2 is built for speed, particularly fast recursion.
+On a Macbook Pro, recursive proofs can be generated in about 170 ms.

+## Documentation

+For more details about the Plonky2 argument system, see this [writeup](plonky2.pdf).

 ## Running